Goals and Objectives

 CHIEF SURGEON AT MONZE MISSION'S HOSPITAL

-Sufyan Ahmed Ibrahim completed his Bachelor of Medicine, Bachelor in Surgery in 2013 from University of Zambia School of Medicine.
-He is self-motivated, hardworking and an excellent team player.
-He has extensive work experience at University Teaching Hospital in Lusaka, Kalomo District Hospital and Monze Mission Hospital in Zambia where he’s worked as an intern, senior resident medical officer and general medical officer from 2013 to 2022.
+Dr. Sufyan Ahmed Ibrahim earned his Bachelor of Medicine and Bachelor of Surgery in 2013 from the University of Zambia School of Medicine.
+He has worked at University Teaching Hospital in Lusaka, Kalomo District Hospital, and Monze Mission Hospital, serving as an intern, senior resident medical officer, and general medical officer from 2013 to 2022.

-He has served as the acting head of the Department of Surgery at Monze Mission Hospital since 2022.
-In 2018, he was awarded the prize of the most hard-working medical officer at Monze Mission Hospital.
+Since 2022, he has been the acting head of the Department of Surgery at Monze Mission Hospital.
+In 2018, he was recognized as the hospital’s most hard-working medical officer.

-His career interests include complex abdominal surgery, colorectal, urological surgery and vesico-vaginal fistula surgery.
-Hismain hope is to bring specialized surgical care to rural Zambia.
+His career interests include complex abdominal, colorectal, and urological surgery, as well as vesico-vaginal fistula repair.
+His goal is to expand access to specialized surgical care in rural Zambia.